jayjaybeeuk/spectrum-game/README.md

 If you just want to compile the games for use on an emulator, you can just run `yarn build` for Mac and Linus, or `yarn build:win` for windows platforms.

+## ZX Basic and JSSpectrum Licenses

+Please note that ZX Basic and JSSpectrum have their own licenses, which you should review before using them to create or run Spectrum Basic games.
+You can find the licenses for ZX Basic at [Boriel's github page](https://github.com/boriel/zxbasic) and JSSpectrum in their respective repositories.

 ## Contributing

 If you would like to contribute to this repository, please fork the project and submit a pull request with your changes.